Sharaj00/sharaj-source-stuff-s/README.md

 # sharaj source stuff's

-a set of vibe-coded scripts for working with Source Engine models in Blender
+a set of vibe-coded scripts for working with Source Engine models in Blender 4.0+ (not guaranteed to work on older versions)

 ## Features